Protect Everything

 I’ve been to multiple tint shops in the area and this place is ALWAYS my first call.
 It’s not that I’ve been unhappy with the service I’ve received at other places, this place just blows them all away.
 They have top notch products that they use, they stand by their work and if anything goes wrong they fix it free for life.
 They also have this really cool film for your windshield that works like gorilla glass, but if it gets a chip in it all you have to do is park in the sun and it literally heals itself.
 Not really much else to say except I definitely recommend this place to get your tinting done, the guys work hard and are very polite which is kinda hard to find these days.
 Thumbs up

-After installing thousands of ceramic coatings and PPF wraps for drivers across Puyallup, Tacoma, Bonney Lake, and Sumner, here’s what we’ve found works best for most people:
+After installing thousands of ceramic coatings and PPF wraps for drivers across Puyallup, Tacoma, Bonney Lake, and Sumner, here’s what we consistently recommend:

-• For high-value, luxury, or specialty vehicles: Full-vehicle PPF with ceramic coating over the top.
-This provides the absolute maximum protection available and is the choice for owners who want to keep their paint in factory-perfect condition.
+For high-value, luxury, or specialty vehicles: Full-vehicle PPF with ceramic coating over the top.
+This provides the maximum protection available and suits owners who want to keep their paint in factory-perfect condition.

 Still Not Sure?
 Let’s Talk.